daudix/daudix.one/content/_index.md

 ## Works

-I ocasionally create and improve icons for around-GNOME apps, translate them to Russian, and sometimes help with the UI.
+I occasionally create and improve icons for around-GNOME apps, translate them to Russian, and sometimes help with the UI.

 Have a look at my [designs](@/design/index.md); mostly icons, but also some wallpapers (one of them is part of GNOME).